 There was one conflict after another, and you were always exhausted in the mornings and never looked forward to seeing your colleagues.

-As a leader, improving team performance offers you and your employees a great workplace where they can perform to their optimum, without dreading each moment of the day.
+As a leader, enhancing team building will cultivate a workplace where hard work is rewarded and members perform to the best of their ability, without dreading each moment of the day or feeling burnout.

 If your team hasn’t reached this point yet, don’t panic.
 Remember that improving the team performance of different people from various backgrounds isn’t an easy task.

 If you want to achieve a productive and high performing team, these are the elements you need to achieve to get there:

 - effective communication within the team

 - emotional involvement from all workers